 International Fellowships in Forensic Psychiatry

 Forensic psychiatric services are relatively uncommon on the global scale.
-Many countries have no dedicated forensic psychiatric service and only limited provision of mental healthcare in custodial settings.
+Many countries have no dedicated forensic psychiatric services and only limited provision of mental healthcare in custodial settings.
 We are fortunate that these services are well-developed in the United Kingdom.
 Compared to many other areas of the world, the governance and support structures are well established and the practice of forensic mental healthcare is high quality, well integrated with the criminal justice system and subject to robust regulation and oversight.
 Expert multidisciplinary care is central to effective mental health care provision and the United Kingdom can be proud of the high quality of care which patients receive.
 Staff in the UK forensic mental health system are highly trained in effective Prevention and Management of Violence and Aggression (PMVA).
 Use of PMVA techniques is proportionate, sensitive to patients’ individual needs and usually avoided altogether by an empathic, sensitive, patient-centred approach.Relative to many other countries, challenging behaviour is managed sensitively by empathic, collaborative and highly trained staff, rather than high doses of medication .

 Staff work with patients to help them to develop the skills to manage their own difficulties and frustrations.
 Compared to other countries, the use of seclusion facilities is highly regulated.
 Adequately resourced and expert multidisciplinary care ensures that seclusion is used as an option of last resort, and never simply for the management of self-harming behaviour.
 We welcome visitors from overseas who are looking to create or develop forensic mental health services in their own countries.
 You are welcome to visit our services and learn and work alongside us to develop more effective services.
 Trainee psychiatrists are particularly welcome and can expect to gain wide experience of forensic mental health settings relevant to their own experience and the development needs of their services.
 We can provide a high quality experience tailored to the needs of individuals, but we do not provide funding for placements.
+All visits are hosted at Arnold Lodge and we cannot arrange visits to other hospitals such as Rampton Hospital.

 How do I apply for an International Fellowship?